RobTillaart/MATRIX7219/README.md

 - performance testing
   - increase.
 - add unit tests
+- create a derived class for a single 8x8 matrix.
+  - if performance gain is enough?
 - create a derived class with a buffer
   - goal is to have **setPixel(x,y)** and **clearPixel(x,y)**
 - reverse from CRC for real reverse